ashooner/exsl_function_manager/README.markdown

 3. **Do** use this to generate views, or initiate behavior using those views, that would otherwise be awkward or impossible within Symphony.
 4. **Do** use it for utility functions missing from XSLT 1, providing they are not native PHP functions.
 If they are native php functions, then use the php: namespace for the function.

 The bottom line is that Symphony provides a pretty good MVC structure, and introducing php functions into the XSL transformation stands a good chance of mucking that up.
-So hey, lets be careful out there.
+So hey, let's be careful out there.